Author / Artist / Cyclist / Dog lover

 About Pat Foreman

-As well as writing tales of Epic Travels I've written two fantasy adventures - The Tales of Rodentia:
+As well as writing Wolfhound detective stories I have published a collection of tales of Epic Cycling adventures (Epicycel) and written two fantasy adventures (The Tales of Rodentia):

 - Escape from the Rat King